yuqiii-wang/KnowledgeNotes/network/blockchain/blockchain.md

 ### 33% Attack (for PoS)

+In Ethereum consensus design, if >66.6% validator computers vote "yes" to a block, the block is finalized.

 If a hacker controls >33.3% of the stake, they can simply refuse to vote.
 Since the network needs 66.6% to finalize anything, the network stops finalizing blocks.
 The chain can still grow, but nothing becomes "permanent."